symfony/symfony-docs/reference/forms/types/time.rst

     ]);

 The ``input`` option *must* be changed to match the type of the underlying date data.
-For example, if the ``startTime`` field's data were a unix timestamp, you'd need to set ``input`` to ``timestamp``::
+For example, if the ``startTime`` field's data were a Unix timestamp, you'd need to set ``input`` to ``timestamp``::

     use Symfony\Component\Form\Extension\Core\Type\TimeType;